-In this document, we address what has been the essential and most pressing question for the school year: What is the plan and what are the options for the education of our children at St. Michael’s for the coming year?
+In this document, we address what has been the essential and most pressing question for the school year: What is the plan and what are the options for the education of our children at St. Michael’s?

-Since March of this year, we have embraced and remain committed to the following principles to address these challenges and to guide our decisions:
+Since March of 2020, we have embraced and remain committed to the following principles to address these challenges and to guide our decisions:

 - To embrace fully our professional and ethical responsibility to protect the health and safety of our students, faculty, staff, and families.

-- To welcome our students back to school as soon as possible—in person and online—to continue to support their intellectual and social development and their mental, physical, and spiritual health.
+- To welcome our students back to school to continue to support their intellectual and social development and their mental, physical, and spiritual health.

-- To prepare a comprehensive, school-specific, and science-forward plan for the 2020-2021 academic year, using resources available through local and national networks and guided by the most current data and research on the Covid-19 virus.
+- To prepare a comprehensive, school-specific, and science-forward plan, using resources available through local and national networks and guided by the most current data and research on the Covid-19 virus.